Watermelons, beloved for their refreshing taste, come in a variety of hues when sliced open.

 Watermelon grows best in the summer season, wrapped in a damp, hot environment.
-It is fairly easy to fulfill the demands for the development of this fruit, but some instructions can be a bit confusing for beginner gardeners about growing watermelon.
+It is fairly easy to fulfill the demands for the development of this fruit, but some instructions can be a bit confusing for beginner gardeners about growing watermelon

 You should plant the fruit anytime between late spring and early summer in optimal soil structure.
-It takes about three months for the watermelon to grow from a seedling to mature fruit.
+It takes about three months for the watermelon to grow from a seedling to a mature fruit.
 Some smaller varieties may even take less than that to develop completely.

 In some cases, you may notice that your watermelon has turned pink from the inside rather than the traditional red.
-While you shouldn’t worry as there different varieties of watermelon in a range of colors, the pink color is probably because of overripening of the fruit.
+You shouldn’t worry, as there different varieties of watermelon in a range of colors.
+Let’s find out the reasons for the pink flesh of your watermelon.